Bureau of Supports for Autism and Special Populations

 - Increase the size of the Adult Autism Waiver and ACAP programs in response to the exponential growth of adult Pennsylvanians with autism

-DHS Office of Developmental Programs - Bureau of Autism Services
+DHS Office of Developmental Programs - Bureau of Supports for Autism and Special Populations

 P.O.
 Box 2675 Harrisburg, PA 17105